-To fix this problem, FFW worked with Autodesk Design Academy to develop a flexible page builder.
+To fix the problem of content bottlenecks and user limitations caused by a rigid layout structure, FFW worked with Autodesk Design Academy to develop a flexible page builder.
 The new solution allows the Design Academy team to create and customize pages without needing technical help, and is being used to rebuild every page designed with the old system.

 Autodesk Design Academy is a learning platform where all 100,000 users can upload content.
 But even with a cleaned-up back end, the system couldn't scale as needed when it came to managing files.
 So the Design Academy team and FFW migrated the Design Academy site onto a more flexible solution, and built a better way of storing large files.